Rules Of Engagement

 And it might be good to see them escape complacency and move into conviction, these confused and ignorant and complacent people; it might be good if we are able to see them escape ignorance and move into awareness, or escape confusion and move into clarity.

-Now I wanted to start by making all these points for two very good reasons, first, they are all true things to say, and it is important and powerful in an age of lies to state simple truths simply; and second, these true things are often deployed in service of arguments that represent some of the highest-grade fascism-accommodating bullshit you can possible imagine.
+Now I wanted to make all these points for two very good reasons, first, they are all true things to say, and it is important and powerful in an age of lies to state simple truths simply; and second, these true things are often deployed in service of arguments that represent some of the highest-grade fascism-accommodating bullshit you can possible imagine.

 This should come as little surprise.
 Truths are often deployed in service of lies; this is done by deliberately placing those truths over deeper or more salient truths, and that's the case here as well.
-The facts I have started with are often deployed in service of enabling fascism, by totally ignoring a couple other truths which, in an age of rising fascism, carry overwhelming importance.
+Facts are often deployed in service of enabling fascism, by totally ignoring a couple other truths which, in an age of rising fascism, carry overwhelming importance.

 Those often-ignored facts are: